learning-on-chip/toolbox/README.md

 # Toolbox

-The repository aggregates a number of tools, namely,
+The repository aggregates a number of tools into a single toolbox.
+The tools
+are:

 * [planner](https://github.com/learning-on-chip/planner),
 * [recorder](https://github.com/learning-on-chip/recorder), and